ajaxgaier/Miles-More-Kartenabrechnung-to-Excel/Readme.md

 Reqirements:
 1. Browser with installed *monkey extension (Greasemonkey, Tampermonkey, ...)
-2. This user-script provided here
+2. This user-script provided here loaded into the *monkey extension
 3. Miles More Kreditkarten Abrechnung Konto und Zugang